wormell/apollonian/README.md

 # apollonian

-Code for computing the Hausdorff dimension of the Apollonian circle packing
+Code for computing the Hausdorff dimension of the Apollonian circle packing.

-The code has two parts, a non-rigorous step where you find a dimension and eigenvalue estimate, and a rigorous step where you certify it.
+The code is in two parts: a non-rigorous step where you find a dimension and eigenvalue estimate, and a rigorous step where you certify it.

-## apollonian-nonrigorous
-This code takes one argument: the number of bits in the `BigFloat` precision.
+The non-rigorous code takes one argument: the number of bits in the `BigFloat` precision.
 So far the highest we've run it is 448 bits (at which point memory on our research server started to be a problem).
 You run the code for NBITS-bit arithmetic as follows:

 ``` julia apollonian-nonrigorous.jl NBITS ```